How Japanese Investment Is Reshaping Executive Talent Needs in Asia

 Japan External Trade Organization (JETRO) Chairman, Hiroyuki Ishige, commented in April 2014 that "viewed from the Japanese companies' headquarters, China's economy and China's political situation present a considerable amount of risk."

 This process was further aided by the election of the new Prime Minister, Shinzō Abe, and its economic and foreign policies as well as increasing labor costs in China.
-According to The Economist (1 November 2014), Japanese investment in South-East Asia doubled to US$24 billion over the past year, while investment in China fell by two-fifths.
+According to The Economist in 2014, Japanese investment in South-East Asia doubled to US$24 billion over the past year, while investment in China fell by two-fifths.
 As these Japanese firms expand, so does their need for talent that can work within a Japanese organizational framework and build a bridge between multiple, diverse markets.

 Indeed, many of these countries are predicted to be amongst the fastest growing economies on earth in 2015, with growth rates over 6%.
-Having learned from mistakes made during the last surge of Japanese investment in the 1980’s, today’s firms are seeking to find leaders that have a global mindset and experience to match.
-Some AESC member firms have also noticed increased use of search services to find top international talent for Japanese boards.
-Clearly experience with Japanese firms is important, but it’s not the deal breaker that it once was.
+Having learned from mistakes made during the last surge of Japanese investment in the 1980s, today’s firms are seeking to find leaders that have a global mindset and experience to match.
+Some AESC member firms have also noticed an increased use of search services to find top international talent for Japanese boards.
+Clearly, experience with Japanese firms is important, but it’s not the deal-breaker that it once was.

 Increased India/South-East Asia/Japan economic links offer particular opportunities for Indian executives in ASEAN markets.
 This is especially so given significant Indian cultural and historical connections to the region and the opportunities for ASEAN to act as a bridge to the Indian market.
 Bhavishya Sharma, Director of AESC member firm, Athena Executive Search/IIC Partners, commented in July 2014 that “major hiring [of Indian professionals] can be seen in the technology, financial services, digital media and the ITES sectors with regards to South-East Asia.”